CreativeInquiry/ARP-2600/README.md

 - 19 Aug, 2019: Using left speaker ran through the first level diagnostics and things look good.
 - 21 Aug, 2019: Replaced keyboard cable and jacks on ARP and keyboard.
 Resolder several loose connections in keyboard.
 - 31 Aug, 2019: Requsted SCI order a replacement ADSR unit.
+- 1 Sep, 2019: Replaced ADSR unit, still not functioning.
+Appears GATE and TRIGGER are not getting to the ADSR.
 - 1 Jan, 2020: Replaced 3604P Q5 transistor, GATE now functioning
+- 13 Jan, 2020: Diagnosed dead TRIGGER in keyboard, probably (another) dead transistor

 #### Remaining work